 Section 2.
 Composition.
-The Council shall be composed of the following delegates: the presidents of the local Leagues, or an alternate in the event the president is unable to attend; one delegate chosen by each local League and each state MAL unit; a MAL representative to be selected by the state board; and all members of the LWVNM state board.
+The Council shall be composed of the following delegates: the presidents of the local Leagues, or an alternate in the event the president is unable to attend; one delegate chosen by each local League and each member-at-large unit; a member-at-large representative to be selected by the state board; and all members of the LWVNM state board.

 Section 3.
 Qualifications of Delegates and Voting Members.
 Each delegate shall be a voting member in the state of New Mexico.
 Each delegate representing a local League shall be entitled to vote only if that League has met its per member payment responsibilities to LWVNM.
 The state board may make an exception in the case of proven hardship.
 Each delegate shall be entitled to one vote only at Council even though the delegate may be attending in two or more capacities.
 Absentee or proxy voting shall not be permitted.
 The Council shall be the sole judge of whether a delegate is qualified to vote.